rolling-scopes-school/aws/aws-fundamentals/README.md

 No IT prerequisites required

 We are excited to have you on this journey and look forward to supporting you in your learning.
 Let's get started!

-### RS School
-RS School is a free-of-charge and community-based education program run by the Rolling Scopes developer community since 2013.
-The RS School has had excellent success in 11 countries.
-Thousands of graduated trainees and 500+ mentors around the world.

 ## Schedule
 ### RS APP Schedule